 Our injury lawyers handle herniated disc and bulging disc accident cases in Maryland.
-Whether you are in Maryland or not, this page will help you better understand what you might be able to expect in a compensation payout if your reach a settlement in your claim or lawsuit.
+Whether you are in Maryland or not, this page will help you better understand what you might be able to expect in a compensation payout if you reach a settlement in your claim or lawsuit.

 One source of confusion for lawyers, patients, and even doctors is the difference between a bulging disc and a herniated disc.
 Statistically, the difference is not insignificant.
-As you will see below, the settlement value of herniated disc cases is typically higher than bulging disc cases.
+As you will see below, the settlement value of herniated disc cases is typically higher than that of bulging disc cases.

 What is the Difference Between a Bulging Disc and a Herniated Disc?

 A bulging disc is a disc injury in which the presence of disc material goes beyond the normal margins by at least 50% (although some say even 25%)of the disc’s circumference.
 So it is only the outer layer of tough cartilage that is involved.

 In contrast, a herniated disc is defined as the displacement of disc material beyond the limits of the disc space that extends less than 50% around the disc’s circumference.

 It does not sound quite as bad if it is a bulge instead of a herniated.
 Insurance company defense lawyers and their adjusters try to exploit the difference between a herniated disc and a disc bulge.
 The irony?
 A bulging disc may impinge nerve roots or the spinal cord more significantly than a herniated disc.

 Defense lawyers argue that a bulging disc is no big deal and a very soft sign of a real injury.
 The defense lawyer will likely say in the defendant’s opening statement that when we stand up, we all probably get a little bulging of our discs from gravity alone.
 This is true.